shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/010-introduction.md

 For more information have a look at [Logging](./071-logging.md).

 ## Writer
-The `Writer` objects will receive the converted data and write it to Shopware platform.
+The `Writer` objects will receive the converted data and write it to Shopware 6.
 There is no special magic here and you don't need to worry about error handling because the migration assistant takes care of it.
 To learn more about them take a look at [Writer](./080-writer.md).

 ## Media processing
-During a typical migration we download the media files from the source system to shopware platform.
+During a typical migration we download the media files from the source system to Shopware 6.
 This is the last processing step in the migration and may be done differently for other gateways.
 For example the `local` gateway will copy and rename the files directly in the local filesystem.
 For more Details you can look at [Media processing](./090-media-processing.md).